tastybug/zettelkasten/catalog/gcp/gcp-identities-and-permissions.md

 * the principal
 * the role(s)
-* optional metadata to make it more fine grained (only at certain times, on objects but not buckets etc.)
+* optional metadata to make it more fine grained:
+  * time constraints: only until X, only on weekdays?
+  * is it the service itself, like Cloud Storage?
+  * Is it only concrete buckets, certain VMs with certain tags?
+  * and so on

 ### Deny Policies